travelgateX/documentation-site/content/distribution/file-loads/masters/offices.md

 * File name: **`Master_Offices.csv`**.

-* Each line represents a unique agency and contains all the information (fields) about it.
+* Each line represents a unique office and contains all the information (fields) about it.
 * The first line is not a header line: it contains data directly.

 * Inside a line fields are separated using the character `#`.
 This character can't be used inside data because fields would be gathered in a wrong way.